plone/plone.api/docs/contribute/conventions.rst

 Our repository on GitHub has the following layout:

-* **feature branches**: all development for new features must be done in dedicated branches, normaly one branch per feature,
+* **feature branches**: all development for new features must be done in dedicated branches, normally one branch per feature,
 * **master branch**: when features get completed they are merged into the maste branch; bugfixes are commited directly on the master branch,
 * **tags**: whenever we create a new release we tag the repository so we can